Amboy (schooner-barge): History

 The Amboy (Official number 95276) was a wooden schooner barge that was constructed specifically for the Minnesota's iron ore trade.
 She was built in 1874 by Quayle & Murphy of Cleveland, Ohio.
 She was 209.3 ft in length, her beam was 34.2 ft and her cargo hold was 14.4 ft.
 She had a gross tonnage of 893 tons, and a net tonnage of 849 tons.
 She could carry approximately 1,500 tons of cargo.
 She was originally named Helena.
 In July 1891 the Helena sank in a collision in the Little Mud Lake, St. Marys River with the loss of one life.

 On August 26, 1892, the Amboy arrived in Cleveland, Ohio, full of water.
 She was traveling from Escanaba, Michigan, when she was caught in a storm.
 Eventually the amount of water pouring into her hull became too much for the pumps to empty.
 She was eventually saved by the tugboats Gregory and Blazier; they towed the Amboy to Cleveland.

-On October 14, 1893 the Amboy ran aground at the foot of Georgia Street in Buffalo, New York.
+On October 14, 1893, the Amboy ran aground at the foot of Georgia Street in Buffalo, New York.
 She was in tow of the steamer Helena but broke away in the strong gale.
 The Helena left the Amboy to be freed by tugboats.
 Eventually the tug Cascade came to her assistance and after about half an hours work she was freed.

 On September 5, 1898, at around 10:00A.M. the Amboy ran aground in the Niagara River near the Germania Park.
 She was under tow of the tug James Byers; she was bound from Tonawanda, New York with a cargo of iron ore in her cargo hold.
 Low water levels caused her keel to hit bottom and run aground.
 The Byers failed to free her.
-Eventually the tugs Cascade, Hibbard and Conneaut arrived to try and free her but also failed.
-A lighter was also sent to try and rescue her by removing part of her cargo.
+Eventually the tugs Cascade, Hibbard and Conneaut arrived to try to free her but also failed.
+A lighter was also sent to try to rescue her by removing part of her cargo.